How To Survive The Holidays With Teens

 So—what’s the parent of a teen to do?
 Here are a few things to keep in mind:

 Decide what’s important to your family.
 Do you remember when your kids were younger, and you had to “choose your battles?”
 Well, the same holds true now.
 Figure out what’s okay for your child to forego, and what’s not.
-Teens want to “hang” with other teens—even during the holidays.
-If you have out-of-town visitors and are feeling the strain, chances are your teen probably is too; an afternoon at a friend’s house (without Grandma and Grandpa talking incessantly about how things were different in their day) might make a world of difference in his or her attitude.
+Teens typically want to “hang” with other teens—even during the holidays, even during Covid.
+If you have out-of-town visitors and are feeling the strain, chances are your teen probably is too; an afternoon at a friend’s house or chatting with a friend (without Grandma and Grandpa) might make a world of difference in his or her attitude.
+Similarly, if you won’t be able to have family visitors this year like you usually do, your teen might be feeling that impact as well.
+Don’t take offense if they want to spend time with a friend — it might be their way of helping to fill the void of what they’re missing.

 Get your teen involved in thinking about others.
-If your child doesn’t want to attend the local Christmas “Pops” concert, replace it with going to a homeless shelter, or helping out someone less fortunate.
+If your child doesn’t want to attend the local community “Pops” concert or some other “boring” event, replace it with going to a homeless shelter, or helping out someone less fortunate.
 Teens can be very self-motivated, but at the same time very altruistic.
 Replacing the annual “make-our-family’s-latkes-recipe” activity with something that is helpful to others may make the holiday more meaningful for everyone.

 And, just to repeat for my own benefit, let it go.
 Do what you can, buy what you can afford, and enjoy the rest of the ride.
 Teens eventually become adults, and what seems so important now will be chuckled at (or not even remembered) at some later date.